anywhichway/jsxdirect/README.md

   1) If `options` is not provided, it is infered from the local environment by looking for `preact`, `React`, `hyperapp` etc. The shape of options is `{env:string}`, where `env` is a string that is the same as the variable associated with an object having an `h` function, e.g. `"preact"`. `React` is automatically patched to have `h` equal `createElement`.

   2) If a string is provided to compile, only one can be provided.
-A function that returns a VDOM is then returned by `jsx.compile`.
+A function that returns a VDOM is then returned.

   3) If one or more `HTMLScriptElement` are provided, each is compiled.
 Script elements can contain regular JSX, there is no need to use `jsx(\`<jsx code>`)`.

   4) If no arguments are provided, the document is searched for scripts of type `text/jsx` and they are all compiled.

 # License